SRToslim/Python-Caculator/README.md

 # Python-Caculator

-This is made by Rubaiyat Toslim
+This is made by Rubaiyat Toslim.